A new Kernel Regression approach for Robustified $L_2$ Boosting

-One intriguing point of view for boosting, as mentioned in \citet{di2008boosting}, is that it may be used as a bias reduction method, particularly in the kernel smoothing framework.
-This may be traced back to \citet{tukey1977exploratory} who refers to one-step boosting as ``twicing''.
-Twicing a kernel smoother is asymptotically equivalent to employing a higher-order kernel \citep{stuetzle1979some}, in the case of fixed equispaced $n$ design points, $i/n$, $i=1,\ldots,n$.
-In the kernel smoothing framework, $L_2$ boosting has received little attention in the literature. \citet{di2008boosting} proposed Nadaraya-Watson $L_2$ boost algorithm and demonstrated its empirical performance.
-Their smoother is not symmetric, hence it does not provide positive characteristic roots for several common kernels such as Epanechnikov, Biweight, and Triweight.
-If the smoother has eigenvalues outside of $(0, 1]$, boosting will not operate effectively \citep{buhlmann2003boosting}.
-As a result, their method works effectively for only kernels with strictly positive eigenvalues, such as Gaussian and Triangular. \citet{di2008boosting} additionally shows that their estimator achieves bias reduction after the first boosting iteration while maintaining the order of the variance asymptotically the same. \citet{park2009} also considers Nadaraya-Watson $L_2$ boosting and shows that if the iteration number $b$ is big enough and the bandwidth is appropriately set, $h=O(n^{-1/(2\pi+1)})$, it achieves the optimal rate of convergence.
+As indicated in \citet{di2008boosting}, one exciting aspect of boosting is that it may be utilized as a bias reduction technique, particularly in the kernel smoothing framework.
+This may be traced back to \citet{tukey1977exploratory}, which refers to one-step boosting as ``twicing''.
+In case of fixed equispaced $n$ design points, $i/n$, $i=1,\ldots,n$, twicing a kernel smoother is asymptotically equivalent to applying a higher-order kernel \citep{stuetzle1979some}. \citet{di2008boosting} proposed Nadaraya-Watson $L_2$ boost algorithm and demonstrated its empirical performance.
+Because their smoother is not symmetric, it does not provide positive characteristic roots for several popular kernels such as Epanechnikov, Biweight, and Triweight.
+If the smoother's eigenvalues are outside of $(0, 1]$, boosting will not operate effectively \citep{buhlmann2003boosting}.
+As a result, their method works effectively only for kernels with strictly positive eigenvalues, such as Gaussian and Triangular. \citet{di2008boosting} also demonstrates that their estimator achieves bias reduction after the first boosting iteration while keeping the variance order asymptotically the same. \citet{park2009} also investigates Nadaraya-Watson $L_2$ boosting and shows that if the iteration number $b$ is big enough and the bandwidth is appropriately set, $h=O(n^{-1/(2\pi+1)})$, the boosting estimate achieves the optimal rate of convergence.

 Low-rank matrix approximation is widely studied in the literature, especially in machine learning and statistics.
 It is a popular technique in massive data analysis.
 For details, we refer to \citet{kishore2017literature} and the references therein.
-Let $A$ be $n \times n$ real, symmetric matrix, then we write its rank $d(n) (<n)$ (low-rank) approximation as
+Let $A$ be $n \times n$ real, symmetric matrix, then we write its rank $d_n (<n)$ (low-rank) approximation as